o1243535241/O/readme.txt

 O 5 will be sound slavic 5, O soound O, if drop in water pentagram in O will be 5o so reading goes from center....

+O what if pentagram is 5 circles one in one .... if O is symbols of  cycle word maybe this circles with data spins first 3 then 5241 ....

 #ai #agi #asi
 #O #it #web #BooleanLogic
 #BooleanGame